SEARCH:

 Dame Lorna Boreland-Kelly

-Her previous roles include ILEA Chair of Equal Opportunities, Lead Commissioner on the Commission for Black Staff in Further Education, a trustee of Sir John Carr Foundation, NNEB Board member, chair of South East Panel of National Training awards board, member and interim chair FEFC London, Board member Learning and Skills Council South, ODPM appointed member to the Lambeth CPA Advisory, and founder member Croydon Network for Black Managers.
+Her previous roles include Chair of Lambeth College; board member of Lambeth’s children and young people’s strategic partnership; ILEA Chair of Equal Opportunities; lead commissioner on the Commission for Black Staff in Further Education; a trustee of the Sir John Carr Foundation; NNEB Board member; chair of South East Panel of National Training Awards Board; member and interim chair FEFC London; board member of the Learning and Skills Council (South); ODPM appointed member to the Lambeth CPA Advisory; and founder member of the Croydon Network for Black Managers.

 Bob Broad